Simulating Three-dimensional Turbulence with Physics-informed Neural Networks: Metrics

 where $\mathbf{k}$ denotes the wavevector.
 This metric is particularly sensitive to small-scale structures and is useful for evaluating how well the model captures the fine-scale features and spectral decay of turbulence.

-\paragraph{Mean velocity profile.} The mean velocity profiles for the velocity component are computed by averaging over the streamwise (\( x \)) and spanwise (\( z \)) directions.
-For turbulent channel flow, the profiles are defined as
+\paragraph{Mean velocity and pressure profiles (space--time average).} For statistically steady turbulent channel flow, the mean velocity and pressure profiles are obtained by averaging over the streamwise (\(x\)), spanwise (\(z\)), and time (\(t\)) directions: